njamesgeorge1223/Precipitation-Analysis-from-Weather-Stations-using-SQLAlchemy/SurfsUp/README.TECHNICAL.md

-The IPython notebook, PyClimate.ipynb, requires the following Python scripts with it in the same folder:
+The IPython notebook, PyClimate.ipynb, and a Flask API file, ClimateApp.py, require the following Python scripts with them in the same folder:

 PyConstants.py